 Let’s be real.
 We’re only human (until you read the last section of this article) but you can still anticipate SOME of your donors’ wants and desires – based on the data.
 You’ve read in previous sections how to message about donor interests.
 But from the sales angle what’s the ask?
 You’ll also recall this metric:

-70% of Gen Z surveyed believe websites will know what you are looking for automatically
+70% of Generation Z surveyed believe websites will eventually know what you are looking for automatically

 On a very basic level, you can estimate your donation ask based on general donor groups.
 For example, if your segment is donors who have given 10 – 100 in the past, you could open with 25 and give them some options.

 But… what if you could use their highest previous contribution and calculate a specific ask relevant to each individual donor?
 You can do this in Engaging Networks using our Next Suggested Gift tool.
 That’s a decent prediction of what they want.

 I donated 10 a few months ago and you’re hoping to upgrade me in your beach campaign.
 Your goal is to move donors to give an additional 25%.
 You calculate this in the Next Suggested Gift tool and tell the system to round up to the nearest whole number.
 When I see 13 in the email and click on the donation page I think, ‘I can do 3 more’.

 Good copywriting and imagery.
 You can deepen a donor’s experience using some of the other personalization techniques in this article but none of those will help you tap into emotions like copywriting and imagery.
 You can find some good tips on copywriting for fundraising emails here.
 Give these consideration when writing: